-Building regulations require wood cladding to be treated with a fire proof coating if another property is within three metres of the build.
-The theory being that if the other property sets alight the fire could easily spread to our property via the cladding.
+Building regulations require wood cladding to be treated with a fireproof coating if another property is within three metres.
+The theory being that if the other property sets alight the fire could easily spread.
 Not a huge issue in itself, lots of fire-proofing techniques and options exist.
-Sadly none of them would achieve the look we were after.
+Sadly, none of them would achieve the look we were after.

 Enter the new contender.
 Despite it being cliche and overly popular on new-builds, I really wanted Cedral Lap Weatherboarding: Zero hassle, great range of colours, never needs to be painted, resistant to rot and things growing on it, and only needs rain to clean it.
 What’s not to like!

-So, getting out of the ground was far easier than anticipated.
+Getting out of the ground was easier than anticipated.
 A refreshing and novel change to the stress of getting the land, and issues dealing with planning.
 Four years of nothing but bills and hassle vs. three weeks from ‘waste ground’ to foundations.
-Karma perhaps, or another reason to be grateful for my great-great-grand-father’s shrewd investment.
+Karma perhaps, or another reason to be grateful for my great-great-grandfather’s shrewd investment.

 The majority of UK houses are built around the concept of a cavity wall.
-Two four inch block walls separated by an insulation filled cavity.
+Two four inch block walls separated by an insulation-filled cavity.
 Timber framed houses are also gathering momentum thanks to their speed to build, and lower cost of development.
 Combining a heatpump and living in Cornwall’s, slightly less extreme temperatures, we are gambling there is a more energy efficient way to construct our house.
-Building single six inch block walls externally clad in insulation, creating a cave like effect.
+Building single six-inch block walls externally clad in insulation, creating a cave-like effect.
 In summer months the insulation reflects higher outside temperatures, helping the block stay cool.
-In winter months the heatpump and underfloor’s heat soaks into the block were the insulation helps retain the heat, and protects it from the outside elements.
+In winter months the heatpump and underfloor’s heat soak into the block.
+The external insulation then helps retain the heat and protects from the outside elements.
 Creating our very own heat store.

-Low intensity heat required to maintain a core temperature, ideal conditions for a heatpump and underfloor heating.
+Low-intensity heat required to maintain core temperature, ideal conditions for a heatpump and underfloor heating.

 Insulating the outside, not being limited for space by a cavity or framework, allows for significantly more insulation.